-Arabic grammar is centered around this single topic; grammatical inflection.
+Arabic grammar (نحو /naḥw/) is centered around a single topic; grammatical inflection.
 Anything studied in the language is studied only because it relates to this issue.
-It is a feat of staggering genius on the part of medieval grammarians that almost all aspects of the language are covered just by concentrating on the issue of grammatical inflection.
-We start with this topic, and it branches out to cover the entire language.
+It is a feat of staggering genius on the part of medieval grammarians that almost all aspects of the Arabic language are covered just by concentrating on the issue of grammatical inflection.
+In studying the rules of Arabic grammar, we start with this topic, and it branches out to cover the entire language.

 How we Study Arabic Grammar